XDATA-Year-3/geoapp/docs/dataSources.rst

 =========

 * **Taxicab Trips - NYC**
+    All of the New York city trip data is from taxi cabs in 2013.
 This includes all yellow cab trips in Mahattan and some of the green cab trips in the outer boroughs.
 The data includes pickup and dropoff locations and time, plus a variety of other data.
 Around 173 million yellow cab trips and 6 millions green cab trips are in the database.